Masahiro111/doc_laravel10.x/laravel10/ja/errors.md

 <a name="exception-log-context"></a>
 #### Exception Log Context

 While adding context to every log message can be useful, sometimes a particular exception may have unique context that you would like to include in your logs.
-By defining a `context` method on one of your application's custom exceptions, you may specify any data relevant to that exception that should be added to the exception's log entry:
+By defining a `context` method on one of your application's exceptions, you may specify any data relevant to that exception that should be added to the exception's log entry:

     <?php